patrickzib/motiflets/README.md

 The first repetitions perfectly match the calibration signal (orange), while the latter 16 repetitions perfectly match the ECG waves (green).

+## Sub-Dimensional Motif Discovery

+If you are interested in sub-dimensional motif discovery, you might also want to check our research on <a href="https://github.com/patrickzib/leitmotifs/">Leitmotifs</a>.

 # Use Cases

 Data Sets: We collected challenging real-life data sets to assess the quality and scalability of MD algorithms.
 An overview of datasets can be found in Table 2 of our paper.